iGexome/nearbynosh/README.md

 * roll up JS / CSS, either as part of a build (via Grunt) or when the page is served
 * serve assets from a CDN
 * allow for a control to expand/decrease the search radius
+* serve up the HTML file with external properties (e.g. server endpoint) loaded in
 * work with a user-experience developer :)

 **Backend:**